nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Biological systems are pretty complex, so typically this analysis requires computers.
 I'm been lucky enough to get involved in that part.

-Thanks to my colleagues at Walter and Eliza Hall Institute of Medical Research and at the University of Washington Genome Sciences for their patience while I've found my feet in this field.
+Thanks to my colleagues at *Walter and Eliza Hall Institute of Medical Research* and at the *University of Washington Genome Sciences* for their patience while I've found my feet in this field.

 Mistakes and oversimplifications are all mine.

 The one true rule of biology is that all rules have exceptions, and those exceptions have exceptions, and it's exceptions all the way down.
-So some of this talk will oversimplify complex issues and processes but hopefully it'll be enough to give you a general idea.
+So some of this talk will oversimplify complex issues and processes but hopefully it'll be enough to give you a general idea and some inspiration to find out more.

-## humans timeline
+## Discovery

 It's not entirely surprising that cellular biology and computing are a bit intertwined given their overlapping history of discovery:

-**TIMELINE GOES HERE**
+* 1833: Charles Babbage's *Analytical Engine* (not completed)
+* 1842: Punched Tapes for telegraphy
+* 1866: Gregor Mendel identifies "discrete inheritable units"
+* 1858: Charles Darwin publishes his theory of natural selection
+* 1869: DNA isolated (an enormously long molecule, purpose unknown)
+* 1870: Huxley "Biogenesis and Abiogenesis"
+* 1913: Morgan & Sturtevant "genetic linkage maps" show linear structure of genetics.

+We've had written language, expressed as a sequence of symbols, for several thousand years.

+But as our understanding of inheritance developed it became apparent that genetic data was also structured as a sequence of smaller units.

+* 1927: Nikolai Koltsov proposes "giant hereditary molecule" (but runs afoul of his government)
+* 1936: Alan Turing's "universal computing machines" which use an (infinite) tape.
+* 1937: Claude Shannon & foundation of digital computing.
+* 1940: Bletchley Park "Bombe" for cryptanalysis
+* 1944: DNA as the carrier of genetic information
+* 1952: Alan Turing works on morphogenesis (but runs afoul of his government)

+Slowly we came to realize that the kind of linear symbolic information processing we were developing to solve

 We've learned a lot about cellular biology while we've been working out computing, but evolution has billions of years of head-start on us.

+* 1953: Watson, Crick and Franklin discover the structure of DNA
+* 1970s: DNA sequencing
+* 1977: Full sequence of bacteriophage ΦX174 (5k bases, 11 genes)
+* 1996: Full sequence of brewer's yeast (12 Mbp, 6k genes)
+* 2000: Full sequence of *drosophila melanogaster* (120 Mbp, 15k genes)
+* 2003: Full sequence of human genome (3 Gbp, 20k genes)

+Computing has taken off exponentially, and so has genetic sequencing.
+In 50 years, we went from the discovery of the structure of DNA to having reference sequence of the entire human genome which you can download for free.

+The personal computing era got started when enthusiasts mailed each other printouts, punch tapes, cassettes, floppy discs, whatever it took to share their advances.

+Early genetics enthusiasts discovered that *drosophila melanogaster*, a kind of fruit fly, could be caught easily just about anywhere in the world, selectively bred and exchanged with other experimenters to increase the understanding of inheritance.

 ## 4 Billion Years of Biology in 8 Minutes